 Maria Matuszkiewicz, MA, is a PhD student at the Faculty of Psychology at the University of Social Sciences and Humanities in Warsaw (Poland), a psychologist, and speech therapist, INPP and SI neurodevelopmental therapist, Johansen IAS hearing therapist, EMDR therapist.
 The principal of INPP Poland, where she is responsible, among others, for conducting the INPP one year course for therapists.
 Member of the American Speech-Language-Hearing Association (ASHA).
 Her main research and therapeutic interests are the relationship between neuromotor immaturity and impaired speech development and anxiety.

-Specific language impairment (SLI) is observed in children who – for no specific reason and without any serious cognitive, auditory, environmental or neurological deficits – develop their language skills in an inappropriate way.
-The aim of research was to determine if the level of uninhibited primitive reflexes is increased in the group of SLI children compare to typical development (TD) children.
-The conclusion was that persistence of primitive reflexes is an important factor of SLI.
+Developmental Language Disorder (DLD) is observed in children who – for no specific reason and without any serious cognitive, auditory, environmental, or neurological deficits – develop their language skills in an inappropriate way.
+The aim of research was to determine if the level of uninhibited primitive reflexes is increased in the group of DLD children compare to typical development (TD) children.
+The conclusion was that persistence of primitive reflexes is an important factor of DLD.
 Children with impaired speech and language development tend to undergo a slower development of the nervous system.

 Ted Pawloff investigated a variety of spiritual paths as a young man.
 He lived in the UK from age 14, where he later founded a successful business.
 Aged 45, he obtained a degree in Psychology, being drawn to the neuropsychology of emotion, embodiment and consciousness.
 For many years, he also ran workshops and taught voicework.
 He trained in Neurodevelopmental Delay Therapy with Peter Blythe.
 He has been practicing in Austria, his home of 20 years, frequently working with adults.
 He also works as a psychotherapist and trained in Imago Couples Therapy.
 His interest in embodiment led him to become an Alexander Teacher and TRE (Trauma Releasing Exercises) provider.